scurker/currency.js/readme.md

 * [babel-plugin-transform-currency-operators](https://github.com/scurker/babel-plugin-transform-currency-operators): An experimental babel plugin for transforming currency operations `currency(1.23) + 4.56` to `currency(1.23).add(4.56)`.

-*[eslint-plugin-currency-operations](https://www.npmjs.com/package/eslint-plugin-currency-operations): An eslint plugin for detecting floating point math operations and trigger warning.
+*[eslint-plugin-currency-operations](https://www.npmjs.com/package/eslint-plugin-currency-operations): An eslint plugin for detecting floating point math operations that are being done without a wrapper and trigger warning. `1.23 + 4.56 // eslint will trigger` and `currency(1.23).add(4.56) // eslint will not trigger`.

 ## Other Libraries